SOLUTIONS

 One option is to create videos that rotate through several of your best dishes.
 This is a form of in-venue marketing that could increase your sales numbers.

-Another simple option is to add moving graphics to your TV menu display.
+Another simple option is to add moving graphics to your digital menu system.
 This will give it a sense of life and dynamism that most of your competitors’ menus won’t match.

 Creating a balanced digital menu will ensure that your customers look long enough to take in everything that you have to offer, instead of focusing on only a portion of your menu.